 Long before the town of Shafter was established along Cibolo Creek, there is evidence that Spaniards prospected for valuable ores in the area during the early 1600s.

-The first mineral survey of the Chinati Mountains region was done by S. B. Buckley in 1876, who noted the presence of lead, silver, and copper.
-A few years later, in September 1880 John Spencer, a rancher and freighter on the Rio Grande, noted a silver-rich ledge while traveling to Fort Davis.
-He collected a sample which he took to Colonel William R. Shafter, commander of the First Infantry Regiment at Fort Davis, who had it assayed.
+S. B. Buckley did the first mineral survey of the Chinati Mountains region in 1876 and noted the presence of lead, silver, and copper.
+A few years later, in September 1880, John Spencer, a rancher and freighter on the Rio Grande, noted a silver-rich ledge while traveling to Fort Davis.
+He collected a sample, which he took to Colonel William R. Shafter, commander of the First Infantry Regiment at Fort Davis, who had it assayed.

 In June 1882, they leased some of their acreage to a San Francisco, California mining group who organized the Presidio Mining Company.
 The company soon found a silver deposit valued at $45 a ton and development began on the Presidio Mine.
 Eventually, the four partners sold their interests to the company in exchange for each seller receiving 5,000 shares of company stock and $1,600 cash.

-Before long a settlement began to grow around the mining operation which took the took the name “Shafter” after the Major.
-A post office opened in 1885 and the company provided housing for the miners.
-The miners shopped at the company stores for their staples and a company doctor provided medical care.
+Before long, a settlement began to grow around the mining operation that took the name “Shafter” after the Major.
+A post office opened in 1885, and the company provided housing for the miners.
+The miners shopped at the company stores for their staples, and a company doctor provided medical care.
 Eventually, the company also provided a clubhouse and a hospital for the miners and their families.
 The Sacred Heart of Jesus Catholic Church was established in the community in 1888, which became a large part of the town’s social life.
-Construction continued on the large adobe complex for about six years until a school and accommodations for a priest and nuns were added.
+Construction continued on the large adobe complex for about six years until a school and accommodations for a priest and several nuns were added.

-Generally, there were about 300 employees working for the mining company that came from several ethnic groups and geographical areas.
-Mexicans from both sides of the border and African Americans found better-paying jobs at the mine and many miners worked there until many left to prospect in the Klondike Goldrush in Alaska in 1897.
+Generally, there were about 300 employees working for the mining company who came from several ethnic groups and geographical areas.
+Mexicans from both sides of the border and African Americans found better-paying jobs at the mine, and many miners worked there until the Klondike Goldrush in Alaska in 1897.

-In May 1890, troubles between Mexican miners and Anglo mine officers erupted and Company D of the Texas Rangers was moved to the Trans Pecos area.
+In May 1890, troubles between Mexican miners and Anglo mine officers erupted, and Company D of the Texas Rangers was moved to the Trans Pecos area.
 On August 4, 1890, a fight broke out at a dance at a private residence in Shafter, in which Ranger Private John F. Gravis was in attendance.
 When a gunfight erupted, Gravis, as well as several other people, were killed.
 Afterward, Captain Jones arrived with several rangers and began rounding up suspects and returned to Marfa, Texas with seven men under arrest for murder.
 Three more men were arrested as they tried to flee to Mexico.
-In the end, it is unknown if anyone was convicted for the killing Gravis.
+Ultimately, it is unknown if anyone was convicted for the killing of Gravis.

-By 1900, Shafter’s population had continued to grow and the town sported two saloons, a dance hall, blacksmith shops, a church, school, and four retail stores.
-At this time, six silver mines were in operation near Shafter.
-During these years, the mines were doing well, with annual production from 1898 to 1913 averaging 20,000 tons.
+By 1900, Shafter’s population had continued to grow, and the town sported two saloons, a dance hall, blacksmith shops, a church, a school, and four retail stores.
+At this time, six silver mines were in operation near Shafter and were doing well, with annual production from 1898 to 1913 averaging 20,000 tons.

-In the meantime, the Mexican Revolution began in 1910, which changed border life in Texas, as numerous refugees migrated to the area.
-This prompted a Border War, which caused the United States Army to establish several posts in Texas, including one in Shafter in 1916 that was occupied by the National Guard.
-The 50 soldiers encamped in Shafter was enough to discourage Mexican bandits from raiding the mines and the town.
+In the meantime, the Mexican Revolution began in 1910, which changed border life in Texas as numerous refugees migrated to the area.
+This prompted a Border War, which caused the United States Army to establish several posts in Texas, including one in Shafter in 1916 that the National Guard occupied.
+The 50 soldiers encamped in Shafter were enough to discourage Mexican bandits from raiding the mines and the town.

 In 1926, the American Metal Company of Texas acquired the mine, but operations ceased in 1931 due to low silver prices.
-This left 300 families out of work and many mine workers moved away.
-In July 1934. the mines reopened during the Franklin Roosevelt’s New Deal Program.
+This left 300 families out of work, and many mine workers moved away.
+In July 1934, the mines reopened during Franklin Roosevelt’s New Deal Program.

-Aurcana Corporation completed construction of a new mine portal, built a 24,000 square foot warehouse complex, and the construction of a mill by 2012.
-However, mining operation were suspended indefinitely in 2013 following a sharp decline in silver prices.
+Aurcana Corporation completed the construction of a new mine portal, built a 24,000 square-foot warehouse complex, and construction of a mill by 2012.
+However, mining operations were suspended indefinitely in 2013 following a sharp decline in silver prices.

-Today, Shafter is home to only a few families with a registered a population ranging from 11 to 30 persons.
+Today, Shafter is home to only a few families with a registered population of 11 to 30 persons.
 Shafter is located on Cibolo Creek and U.S. Highway 67, 18 miles north of Presidio, Texas.

 ©Kathy Weiser-Alexander, April 2019.